APA Corporation (APA) Shares Up Despite Recent Market Volatility

-APA Corporation (NASDAQ: APA)’s stock price has increased by 2.52 compared to its previous closing price of 34.51.
-However, the company has experienced a 7.60% gain in its stock price over the last five trading sessions.
+APA Corporation (NASDAQ: APA)’s stock price has increased by 8.71 compared to its previous closing price of 36.06.
+Nevertheless, the company has seen a 10.80% surge in its stock price over the last five trading sessions.
+Barron’s reported on 09/23/22 that APA, Halliburton, and Other Energy Stocks Tumble as Oil Prices Slide

 Is It Worth Investing in APA Corporation (NASDAQ: APA) Right Now?

-APA Corporation (NASDAQ: APA) has a price-to-earnings ratio that is above its average at 3.27x. and a 36-month beta value of 3.56.
-Opinions on the stock are mixed, with 13 analysts rating it as a “buy,” 4 as “overweight,” 12 as “hold,” and 1 as “sell.”
+APA Corporation (NASDAQ: APA) has a price-to-earnings ratio that is above its average at 3.62x. and a 36-month beta value of 3.54.

 Sponsored